-- Sec.
+Sec.
 406. (1) The Michigan Schools for the Deaf and Blind may promote its residential program as a possible appropriate option for children who are deaf or hard of hearing or who are blind or visually impaired.
-The Michigan Schools for the Deaf and Blind shall distribute information detailing its services to all intermediate school districts in the state. - (2) Upon knowledge of or recognition by an intermediate school district that a child in the district is deaf or hard of hearing or blind or visually impaired, the intermediate school district shall provide to the parents of the child the literature distributed by the Michigan Schools for the Deaf and Blind to intermediate school districts under subsection (1). - (3) Parents will continue to have a choice regarding the educational placement of their deaf or hard-of-hearing children. - Sec.
-407. Revenue received by the Michigan Schools for the Deaf and Blind from gifts, bequests, donations, and local district service fees that is unexpended at the end of the state fiscal year may be carried over to the succeeding fiscal year and shall not revert to the general fund. - Sec.
+The Michigan Schools for the Deaf and Blind shall distribute information detailing its services to all intermediate school districts in this state.

+(2) Upon knowledge of or recognition by an intermediate school district that a child in the district is deaf or hard of hearing or blind or visually impaired, the intermediate school district shall provide to the parents of the child the literature distributed by the Michigan Schools for the Deaf and Blind to intermediate school districts under subsection (1).

+(3) Parents will continue to have a choice regarding the educational placement of their deaf or hard-of-hearing children.

+Sec.
+407. Revenue received by the Michigan Schools for the Deaf and Blind from gifts, bequests, and donations that is unexpended at the end of the state fiscal year may be carried over to the succeeding fiscal year and shall not revert to the general fund.

+Sec.
 408. (1) The funds appropriated in part 1 for the low incidence outreach fund are appropriated from money collected by the Michigan Schools for the Deaf and Blind and the low incidence outreach program for providing qualified services and may be used for any expenses necessary to provide the qualified services.
-Any money that is unexpended at the end of the current fiscal year may be carried forward into the succeeding fiscal year. - (2) As used in this section, "qualified services" means document reproduction and services; conducting conferences, workshops, and training classes; and providing specialized equipment, facilities, and software.
+Any money that is unexpended at the end of the current fiscal year may be carried forward into the succeeding fiscal year.

+(2) As used in this section, "qualified services" means document reproduction and services; conducting conferences, workshops, and training classes; and providing specialized equipment, facilities, and software.

+Sec.
+409. When conducting a due process hearing resulting from a parent's appeal of his or her child's individualized education program team's decision on the child's educational placement, a state administrative law judge shall consider designating the Michigan Schools for the Deaf and Blind as the least restrictive environment under federal law for the parent's child who is deaf, deafblind, or hard of hearing.